Conducting clinical trials

 • Submit final report within the stipulated timelines

-Additional sponsor responsibilities for multi-sponsor investigator-initiated trials
+Additional regulatory obligations for multi-sponsor investigator-initiated trials

 The additional regulatory obligations of a lead sponsor are as follows:

-• Promptly notify all participating site sponsors and all principal investigators of any information or findings that could adversely affect trial participants’ safety or impact conduct of trial
+• Promptly notify all participating site sponsors and all principal investigators of any information or findings that could adversely affect participants’ safety or impact conduct of trial

 The additional regulatory obligations of a participating site sponsor are as follows: